marcossilvestrini/linux-lpi-essencials/RPM_Centos/README.md

 `sudo mkdir /samba`\

 Create a new group named sambashare.
 Later we will add all Samba users to this group.\
-`sudo groupadd sambashare`
+`sudo groupadd sambashare`\
 `sudo chgrp sambashare /samba`\

 Creating Samba Users\

+>Samba uses Linux users and group permission system but it has its own authentication mechanism separate from the standard Linux authentication.\
+We will create the users using the standard Linux useradd tool and then set the user password with the smbpasswd utility.\

 To create a new user named josh, use the following command:\
-`sudo useradd -M -d /samba/josh -s /usr/sbin/nologin -G sambashare josh`
+`sudo useradd -M -d /samba/josh -s /usr/sbin/nologin -G sambashare josh`\
 >The useradd options have the following meanings:\
 -M -do not create the user’s home directory.
 We’ll manually create this directory.\
 -d /samba/josh - set the user’s home directory to /samba/josh.\